A DBCA scientist conducting research in a forest

 About the research project

-FORESTCHECK is an integrated monitoring program designed to assess the responses of biodiversity and habitat structure to timber harvesting in the Jarrah Forest.
+FORESTCHECK was an integrated monitoring program designed to assess the responses of biodiversity and habitat structure to timber harvesting in the Jarrah Forest.
 Unlike many ecological monitoring programs which have focussed on particular species or groups and smaller areas, the intent of FORESTCHECK is to focus on a wide range of biodiversity, across the breadth of the Jarrah Forest, to be able to make robust assessments of responses to harvesting at a regional scale.

 The project undertook two rounds of sampling at each of 63 sites (‘grids’) spread across six Jarrah ecosystems between 2001 and 2020.
 Each site was allocated to one of three treatments: Shelterwood/Selective Cut harvesting or Gap Release harvesting, plus reference sites which had never been harvested or which had not been harvested in the previous 40 years.
 The harvesting regimes examined were those used most widely in the Jarrah Forest.